Yield: 24 truffles

 - 1/2 cup miniature marshmallows

-1. Prepare your materials: line a baking sheet with aluminum foil and set aside.
-Crush the graham crackers in a food processor or with a large knife and place them in a bowl.
+1. Prepare your materials: line a baking sheet with waxed paper or parchment, and set aside.
+Crush the graham crackers in a food processor until they're in fine crumbs, and place them in a bowl.
 Put the mini marshmallows in a bowl and set those aside as well.
-Place the chopped chocolate in a large bowl.
+Place the chopped chocolate in a medium bowl.

-2. Place the cream in a small saucepan over medium heat and scald it until bubbles being to appear around the sides of the pan.
-Pour the cream over the chocolate and allow it to soften and melt the chocolate for one minute.
+2. Place the cream in a small saucepan over medium heat and heat it until bubbles being to appear around the sides of the pan and it almost comes to a boil.
+Pour the cream over the chocolate and allow it to sit and melt the chocolate for one minute.

 3. Using a whisk, gently stir to combine the cream and chocolate.
 Do not stir too vigorously or you will incorporate air bubbles.
-Continue to whisk until the cream and chocolate is homogenous.
+Continue to whisk until the chocolate is melted and your ganache is shiny and smooth.

 4. Cover the truffle mixture with cling wrap and allow it to cool to room temperature.
 Once cool, refrigerate it until it has the texture of semi-firm cookie dough, about 90 minutes.

 7. Repeat the process with the remaining ganache and marshmallows.
-Truffles can be served immediately, or stored in an airtight container in the refrigerator for up to a week.
-Bring them to room temperature before serving.
+These truffles can be served immediately, or stored in an airtight container in the refrigerator for up to a week.
+For the best taste and texture, bring them to room temperature before serving.